hunterjames47/hunterjames47/Analytics-Projects/Customer Churn/Customer Churn.md

 ![Image 58](images/image58.png)

-L.  (Please see the appropriate sections above for screenshots)

 SelectKbest was used to narrow down the number of features to a more manageable amount based on the Chi-squared score.
 SelectKBest was used over other methods such as RFE as it allows us to see the relationship between each variable clearly and, based on the eigenvalues we obtained earlier, the main drawback of having to manually set how many features to retain is negated (Vatvengers, 2021).

 Correspondence analysis was chosen over methods like PCA and MCA because PCA typically deals with variables that have a larger categorical range such as 1-10 instead of just binary, and MCA works with a data set with more dimensions than the dataset being used (Bock, 2020).

 Logistic regression was used as the evaluative method because the data is categorical and binary so it very easy to evaluate.
 It also is “easy to implement and easily interpretable” (DataCamp, 2019).
 While there are other methods available, with logistic regression being so commonly used and simple, the data is very easy to present and explain.
 The model was also very accurate with an accuracy of 79.56%.
 There are other categorical models such as random forest, but logistic regression was chosen over this as according to Kirasich et al. (2018) depending on the variance “logistic regression consistently performed with a higher overall accuracy as compared to random forest”.

-M. (Please see the appropriate sections above for images of the graphs.)

 There were many different methods used to present the data depending on the type of data being presented.
 Bar graphs were used as the method of presenting the quantity of the univariate and bivariate data as quantity is continuous and bar charts are a great easily understandable way of displaying continuous data.
 Similarly, the scores for Kbest were quantitative, so horizontal bar charts were used.
 A heatmap was used to present the correlation data as it demonstrates not only the interactions between each variable with one another, but also the degree of the interaction while remaining compact and easily comparable.
 A scatter plot was used for correspondence analysis as there were thousands of data points with a plottable location.
 A scree plot was used to display the principal component data as this is customary to use with eigenvalues.
 It also helps keep the data simple and allows the information to be understood at a glance.
 Confusion matrixes were used to show the accuracy of the logistic regressions.
 This was used as this is a very easy to interpret way of not only representing what was predicted but also what the outcome was.
 The aforementioned methods were used as they are easily understandable and commonly used.
 This translates to a quicker more impactful understanding of the data; there are many variables to analyze and many graphs to understand so keeping it compact and digestible are imperative.

-IV: Data Summary

-N.  The data is discriminating as from the data you can predict an outcome.
+The data is discriminating as from the data you can predict an outcome.
 There are 2 groups that are of importance in this analysis, those who churn and those who do not.
 As seen in the above sections with logistic regression we can reasonably accurately, 79.56%, predict whether a customer will fit into one of these two groups.

-O. The first step in determining the most important predictor variables was made by obtaining the eigenvalues.
+The first step in determining the most important predictor variables was made by obtaining the eigenvalues.
 After the eigenvalues were determined, the number of predictor variables was selected by determining what quantity of principal components are needed to explain >70% of the variation.
 In this case, 6 were determined to be the most important and retained.

 ![Image 59](images/image59.png)